 1080 is the brand name for sodium fluoroacetate – a manufactured poison.
-It is the sodium salt of a naturally occurring plant toxin called potassium fluoroacetate.
+It is the sodium salt of a naturally occurring plant toxin called fluoroacetate.
 Plants use this toxin to defend themselves from herbivores.
-There are around 40 different plant species that produce potassium fluoroacetate.
+There are around 40 different plant species that produce fluoroacetate.
 Examples include Southern Africa’s gifblaar (poison leaf) and Western Africa’s ratsbane (a natural rat poison).
 In Australia, it is found in members of the wattle family and plants known as poison peas.

 Sodium fluoroacetate was first synthesised in 1896 by treating sodium chloroacetate with potassium fluoride.
 It was patented in Germany in 1927 for use as a pesticide.
 In 1944, the US Fish and Wildlife Service researched a number of rodenticides (poisons that kill rodents), and rather than write the long chemical name for sodium fluoroacetate, they used the laboratory catalogue number – 1080.